-Rocket Spanish is an online Spanish course by Rocket Languages.
+Rocket Spanish is an online Spanish course and app by Rocket Languages.
 It's the biggest selling course in the Rocket Languages lineup — particularly popular for folks wanting casual, conversational Latin American Spanish.

 The idea behind Rocket Spanish is that it supposedly focuses on the most useful grammar and vocabulary first, rather than bogging you down with stuff you don't need to begin with.

-Rocket Spanish doesn't quite have the profile of big players like Rosetta Stone or Pimsleur, and it isn't quite as flashy as Fluenz or Duolingo.
+Rocket Spanish doesn't quite have the profile of big players like Rosetta Stone, and it isn't quite as flashy as Fluenz or Duolingo.
 So how does it stack up?

 There are 31 interactive audio lessons, averaging around 20 minutes each.
 Each lesson is structured around a conversation.
 The two hosts play it out, and then break it down for you to explain the meaning and practice the pronunciation.